 - Are you okay with some of the courses potentially being formalities – such as safety and protocol?
-Keep in mind that these courses may seem boring, but they are just as crucial as the courses dealing directly with your career.
+Keep in mind that these courses may seem tedious, but they are just as crucial as the courses dealing directly with your career.

 If you didn’t answer ‘yes’ to all 6 questions, you may want to re-evaluate your career choice (or lack thereof).
 ROP courses are an investment of both time and money.
 If the courses you are considering are currently tuition-free because the career they are for is (or will be) in high demand, you are still investing your time.
 In case you were unaware, time is money.

 If you answered ‘yes’ to all 6 questions, congratulations!
-You know what you want your next chapter in your life to look like and you are willing to do what it takes to get there!
+You know what you want your next chapter in your life to look like, and you are willing to do what it takes to get there!
 You are ready to take advantage of the great opportunities that ROP courses have to offer.

 How do I Get Started?

-Whether you are ready to start preparing for your new career, improving your current career, or simply expanding on a skillset, getting started is easy.
-If you are a student, you can simply register with your ROP career specialist on your campus.
+Whether you are preparing for your new career, improving your current career, or simply expanding on a skillset, getting started is easy.
+If you are a student, you can simply register with the ROP career specialist on your campus.
 If you are a student of an alternative high school, you can typically register with your school’s career specialist or in person at your local ROP office.
 If you are an adult, you will need to register in person at your local ROP office.